zackiles/elasticsearch-odm/README.md

 ***Like Mongoose but for Elasticsearch.*** Define models, preform CRUD operations, and build advanced search queries.
 Most commands and functionality that exist in Mongoose exist in this package.
 All asynchronous functions use Bluebird Promises instead of callbacks.

 This is currently the only ODM/ORM library that exists for Elasticsearch on Node.js.
 [Waterline](https://github.com/balderdashy/waterline) has a [plugin](https://github.com/UsabilityDynamics/node-waterline-elasticsearch) for Elasticsearch but it is incomplete and doesn't exactly harness it's searching power.
 [Loopback](https://github.com/strongloop/loopback) also has a storage [plugin](https://github.com/drakerian/loopback-connector-elastic-search), but it also doesn't focus on important parts of Elasticsearch, like mappings and efficient queries.
 This library automatically handles merging and updating Elasticsearch mappings based on your schema definition.
+It has been used in production safely for over a year.

 ### Installation

-If you currently have [npm elasticsearch](https://www.npmjs.com/package/elasticsearch) installed, you can remove it and access it from [client](client---elasticsearch) in this library.
+If you currently have [npm elasticsearch](https://www.npmjs.com/package/elasticsearch) installed, you can remove it and access it from [client](client---elasticsearch) in this library if you still need it.

 ```sh
 $ npm install elasticsearch-odm
 ```

 ### Features
-- Easy to use API, and safe defaults.
+- Easy to use API that mimics Mongoose, but cuts out the extras.
 - Models, Schemas and Elasticsearch specific type mapping.
-- All of the important methods from Mongoose, and none of the extras.
+- Add Elasticsearch specific type options to your [Schema](#schemas), like boost, analyzer or score.
-- Utilizes bulk and scroll features from Elasticsearch when needed.
+- Seamlessly uilizes bulk and scroll features from Elasticsearch when needed.
 - Easy [search queries](#query-options) without generating your own DSL.
 - Automatically handles updating your Elasticsearch mappings based off your models [Schema](#schemas).